Richard H. Whiteley: Early political races

+Congress

 Whiteley was elected as a Republican to the Forty-first Congress to fill the vacancy caused by the House declaring Nelson Tift not entitled to the seat.
 He was reelected to the Forty-second and Forty-third Congresses and served from December 22, 1870, to March 3, 1875.
 He was an unsuccessful candidate for reelection to the Forty-fourth Congress and for election to the Forty-fifth Congress.

+Later career and death

 Following his time in Congress, he moved to Boulder, Colorado, in 1877 and resumed the practice of his profession.
 He died in Boulder on September 26, 1890, and was interred in the Masonic Cemetery.